How to Run a Successful Email Marketing Campaign (Step by Step Guide)

 • A poll, survey, GIF, or video keeps readers more engaged.semrush email marketing

 Of course, you don’t have to put all of those in every email.
-Ideally your emails should be short, with only a couple of main points within each one.
-If you do decide to go longer, make your email scannable.
+Ideally, your emails should be short, with only a couple of main points within each one.
+If you do decide to go longer, make your email scannable with heading a white space.

 The last part of your email marketing copy is the call to action (CTA).
 Your CTA reflects the one thing you most want people to do when they’ve read your email.